 Driven to Support Health in Rural Minnesota

-The Office of Academic Clinical Affairs rural health initiative
+The Office of Academic Clinical Affairs advances rural health through collaborations and partnerships, leadership development, and workforce training and professional development.

 - Greater engagement with University of Minnesota faculty, students, and staff doing rural-relevant work as well as local rural health leaders, and linking national research from the University of Minnesota Rural Health Research Center with local communities in Minnesota.

-- Establishment of a Postdoctoral Fellowship program in rural health equity.
+- A Postdoctoral Fellowship program in rural health equity.

-- Launch of Project REACH (Rural Experts Advancing Community Health) to offer training and support to community leaders in rural Minnesota to address local health challenges.
+- Project REACH (Rural Experts Advancing Community Health) that offers training and support to community leaders in rural Minnesota to address local health challenges.

 What is the leading cause of rural hospital closings?